HenryObj/mypip/README.md

 November 2023: Added the latest models from Open AI and added a func to extract the conversation in a clean manner even with nested json.

-September 2023: (Removed in 2024) We are now using Chat-GPT-Instruct when "asking a question" to GPT.
-This is faster and more performant than queriying the Chat Model (3.5 turbo).
+September 2023: (Removed in 2024) We are using Chat-GPT-Instruct when "asking a question" to GPT.